 4. Maybe.
 Maybe get a cuter or funnier or more memorable mascot character.
 I feel nothing towards the pig/rabbit mascot.
 Sorry.
 I feel like they could have shown a talking glass of milk and I would have shown more emotion.

 5. Get a bit more into showing the background story for Quizzun and its purpose.
-Perhaps introduce a level of edgyness.
-Why was that pig/rabbit collection Q-stones?
+Why was that pig/rabbit collecting Q-stones?
 Who knows!
 What is Quizzun?
 Not sure.
 Did someone die yet?
 No!!!
 I wish!
 That would have maybe made things more interesting!